Fakharrazi Hassan: International career

 Fakharrazi was a squad member for the 2011 edition of the SEA Games football tournament with the Brunei under-23s.

 Fakharrazi featured for the Wasps at the 2012 AFF Suzuki Cup qualifying round in the final fixture against Timor-Leste, in a 2–1 victory on 13 October which also eliminated the Timorese from qualifying for the tournament.
 Two years later he was ever-present at right midfield under Steve Kean at the 2014 AFF Suzuki Cup qualification, scoring twice in as many games against Timor-Leste and hosts Laos.
 Despite his goals, Brunei finished bottom of their group without earning a point, a marked decline from the previous campaign.

 Entering the FIFA World Cup for the first time in 12 years, Fakharrazi was selected for the 2018 World Cup qualification first round matches against Chinese Taipei in March 2015.
 He started both games when after providing the cross for Adi Said's goal in a promising 0–1 victory in Kaohsiung, he was taken off injured early in the second leg, and subsequently his team faltered to a 0–2 reverse which eliminated them from the World Cup in Russia.

 Fakharrazi's next international tournament was the 2016 AFF Championship qualification matches held in Cambodia that October.
 He started the first match in a 2–1 victory over Timor-Leste, but was also on the field in a 0–3 defeat to the hosts.
 A month later, he also made two appearances from the starting lineup at the 2016 AFC Solidarity Cup held in Kuching, Malaysia.

 After barely getting any playing time for his club in 2018, his resurgence under Adrian Pennock earned him a callup for the 2022 World Cup qualification matches against Mongolia in June 2019, but he declined due to unspecified reasons.
 He made appearances from the start at friendly games against Laos, Malaysia and the Maldives in 2022.

 In November 2022, Fakharazzi played the first match against Timor-Leste at the 2022 AFF Mitsubishi Electric Cup qualifying matches held in Bandar Seri Begawan.
 The Wasps won the match 6–2 which greatly helped the team to qualify for the tournament proper.
 The following month, Fakharrazi made three out of four appearances for Brunei, registering losses in all of them.

+In October 2023, Fakharrazi was called up for the 2026 World Cup qualification matches against Indonesia.
+He made two substitute appearances in a 0–12 aggregate defeat for the Wasps.